• Skip to primary navigation

 As you might imagine, going underwater for any length of time, even with the latest cutting-edge equipment, can be hazardous.
 That is why it’s so important to undertake proper training and be aware of the possible dangers.

 There are two key issues that the human body has to deal with underwater – temperature and pressure.
-The pressure affects how much oxygen and nitrogen dissolves in the tissues and blood and affects the sinuses and ears.
+The pressure can affect hollow organs like lungs, sinuses, ears, and more.
+The pressure also affects how much oxygen and nitrogen dissolves in the tissues and blood and can affect our brain and joints.
 Meanwhile, water can absorb body heat, thus lowering body temperatures and increasing the risk of hypothermia.

 Hypothermia